Extension of Killing vector fields beyond compact Cauchy horizons: Introduction

 By the equality

 it is clear that the crucial term to estimate is

 One main difficulty is to prove a lower bound for this term close to $\H$, i.e.\ for $t \in (-\e, \e)$, where $\e > 0$ is small.
-Surprisingly, it turns out that this can be done without any further assumptions concerning the geometry of the Cauchy horizon or the dimension of the spacetime.
+Surprisingly, it turns out that this can be done without any further assumptions (than the ones made above) concerning the geometry of the Cauchy horizon or the dimension of the spacetime.

-The proof is based on computing the asymptotic behaviour of the spacetime metric as $t \to 0$, i.e.\ close to the horizon.
+The proof is based on determining the asymptotic behaviour of the spacetime metric as $t \to 0$, i.e.\ close to the horizon.
 We perform a fine analysis of the asymptotic behaviour of each component of the metric with respect to a suitable frame in Subsection \ref{subsec: properties of t}.
 As one might expect from commuting $\Box$ with $\n_{\grad(t)}$, the Hessian of the null time function also plays an important role.
 We prove that the Hessian of the null time function can be computed up to quadratic errors in $t$ as $t \to 0$.
-Due to the singular structure of the weight function, this is enough to prove the Carleman estimate in Subsection \ref{subsec: proof Carleman}.
-Our estimate can easily be coupled with a corresponding one for transport equations.
+We then use this to prove the Carleman estimate in Subsection \ref{subsec: proof Carleman}.
+Our estimate can easily be coupled to a corresponding one for transport equations.
 Using the coupled Carleman estimates with $\a \to \infty$, we prove the unique continuation statement, Theorem \ref{thm: unique continuation}, in Subsection \ref{subsec: proof unique cont}.

-There are two important differences to standard Carleman estimates, like Hörmander's classical theorem \cite{Hormander1985}*{Thm.
-28.3.4}.
-The weight function $t^{-\a}$ is \emph{singular} at $t = 0$ and is defined \emph{along the entire hypersurface} $\H$ and not just in a small open subset in $\H$.
+There are two important differences to standard Carleman estimates, like Hörmander's classical theorem \cite{Hormander1985}*{Thm.\ 28.3.4}.
+The weight function $t^{-\a}$ is \emph{singular} at $t = 0$ and is defined \emph{along the entire hypersurface} $\H$ and not just in a small open subset of $\H$ (which is usually the case when unique continuation is studied).
 Since $\H$ is lightlike (characteristic), the argument would fail if the weight function did not satisfy both these properties.
-Indeed, Hörmander's theorem does not apply to lightlike hypersurfaces.
+Indeed, Hörmander's classical unique continuation theorem does not apply to lightlike hypersurfaces.
+This makes our argument \enquote{non-local} in this certain sense, a local argument on for example a coordinate patch would not suffice!